 This argument has been made in various forms in several different cases throughout Florida.
 The particular facts of Chavez’s case, however, make it difficult for him to advance this theory.
 Chavez did not hold a medical marijuana card, and the marijuana was not in a form that is allowed by state medical marijuana laws.
 It also did not comply with a statutory packing requirement and exceeded the amount that could legally be prescribed by a doctor.
 These facts do not bode well for Chavez.
 However, the legality of a search is not determined by what is ultimately found.
 It is determined by what evidence officers had when they initiated the search.
 If the judge is able to separate the officers’ findings from the limited evidence they had at the time of the search, it is possible that Chavez’s defense could succeed.

-Experienced Miami Criminal Defense Attorneys for All Marijuana Charges
+Experienced Miami Criminal Defense Attorney for All Marijuana Charges

 Marijuana law is evolving at a fast pace.
 It is important to fight marijuana convictions with the advice of an attorney who understands this developing area of the law.
-The experienced Miami marijuana lawyers at Stroleny Law, P.A. can help protect you from wrongful convictions.
-They can challenge existing law and raise new defenses made possible by changes to the law – such as the legalization of medical marijuana.
+The experienced Miami marijuana lawyer at Stroleny Law, P.A. can help protect you from wrongful convictions.
+He can challenge existing law and raise new defenses made possible by changes to the law – such as the legalization of medical marijuana.
 Call (305) 615-1285 for a free phone consultation or contact us online as soon as possible.
 Don’t delay – the sooner you have an experienced criminal defense attorney fighting for you, the better protected your legal rights will be.

 Stroleny Law, P.A. handles a variety of criminal law cases, so call now if you have any questions.

 View more contact information here: Miami Marijuana Lawyer.